MBCProject/mbc-markdown/yfaq/README.md

 MBC captures traits of malware that are evident through code analysis to support malware analysis use cases.
 For example, capturing a characteristic such as Executable Code Optimization supports use cases such as attribution and detection by indicating that optimization has been used to make the code harder to analyze.
 Such "characteristics" are captured as "behaviors" to simplify MBC's structure; however, their descriptions identify them as "characteristics."

-While Observable Feature "behaviors" are evident by looking at the code, they may not relate to specific code snippets.
-For example, one may say that the malware has been obfuscated ([Executable Code Obfuscation](https://github.com/MBCProject/mbc-markdown/blob/master/anti-static-analysis/exe-code-obfuscate.md) ), which can be determined via a global view of the sample.
+Characteristics are evident by looking at the code, but they may not relate to specific code snippets.
+For example, a high-level look at a malware instance can reveal that it is encrypted ([Obfuscated Files or Information](https://github.com/MBCProject/mbc-markdown/blob/master/defense-evasion/obfuscate-files.md) ).

 ### Do malware behaviors and adversary behaviors overlap? ###

-Sometimes malware behaviors and adversary behaviors overlap because adversaries sometimes use malware to achieve their goals.
+Malware behaviors and adversary behaviors can overlap because adversaries sometimes use malware to achieve their goals.
 However, MBC only captures behaviors associated with malware *code*.
 In other words, MBC behaviors are identified through analysis of a malware sample's binary code or by observing the malware on a network (or in a disassembler), whereas adversary behaviors may be derived from a variety of indicators on a system or network.

 ### Why don't MBC behavior names always match ATT&CK technique names? ###